Organic Eprints frontpage

 Løes, Anne-Kristin; Henriksen, Trond Maukon and Eltun, Ragnar (2007) N supply in stockless organic cereal production under northern temperate conditions.
-Undersown legumes, or whole-season green manure?.
-Paper presented at 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007, page -230.
+Undersown legumes, or whole-season green manure?
+Paper at: 3rd QLIF Congress: Improving Sustainability in Organic and Low Input Food Production Systems, University of Hohenheim, Germany, March 20-23, 2007.

 Summary